alinex/node-builder/src/man/builder.1.md

 This will push the changes to the origin repository.
 With the `--message` option it will also add and commit all other changes before doing so.

-    > builder -c push                  # from within the package directory
+    > builder push                  # from within the package directory
-    > builder ./node-error -c push     # or from anywhere else
+    > builder ./node-error push     # or from anywhere else

-or to also commit the last changes

-    > builder -c push ./node-error --message "commit message"
+Options:

+    --message, -m  Commit message for local changes                       [string]

 ### Command `pull`

 Like `push` this will fetch the newest changes from git origin.

-    > builder -c pull                  # from within the package directory
+    > builder pull                  # from within the package directory
-    > builder ./node-error -c pull     # or from anywhere else
+    > builder ./node-error pull     # or from anywhere else

     Pull from origin
     Von https://github.com/alinex/node-make
      * branch            master     -> FETCH_HEAD

 ### Command `link`

 This task will link a local package installed in a parallel directory into the packages node_modules directory.

-    > builder -c link                  # link all node-... as alinex-...  packages
+    > builder link                  # link all node-... as alinex-...  packages
-    > builder -c link --locale config  # or link only the config package
+    > builder link --locale config  # or link only the config package

+Options:

+    --link, -l  package name to link                                      [string] --local     local path which is used                                  [string]

 ### Command `compile`

 This task is used to compile the sources into for runtime optimized library.

-    > builder -c compile               # from within the package directory
+    > builder compile               # from within the package directory
-    > builder ./node-error -c compile  # or from anywhere else
+    > builder ./node-error compile  # or from anywhere else

-    Remove old directories
-    Compile man pages
-    Compile coffee script

-Or give an directory and use uglify to compress the **just now experimental** extension.
-It works for live server but will break source maps for node-error and makes your coverage report unreadable.

-    > builder ./node-error -c compile  --uglify
+Options:

+    --uglify, -u  run uglify for each file                               [boolean]

 Mostly this task will be added as prepublish script to the `package.json` like:

     "scripts": {
-      "prepublish": "node_modules/.bin/builder -c compile -u"
+      "prepublish": "node_modules/.bin/builder compile -u"
     }

 Also this will make man files from mardown documents in `src/man` if they are referenced in the package.json.

-### Command `update`

-This task is a handy addition to include the npm install and npm update commands:

-    > builder -c update               # from within the package directory
-    > builder ./node-error -c update  # or from anywhere else

-At the end this task will list all direct subpackages which are outdated and may be updated in the package.json.

-    update and installation of package with dependent packages update ./
-    Install through npm
-    Update npm packages
-    List outdated packages
-    Package               Current  Wanted     Latest  Location
-    Nothing to upgrade in this package found.
-    Done.

 ### Command `test`